smk-bluebase/GPSTracker/README.md

 # GPSTracker
-Track the GPS of service member on the go for distance measurement
+Track the GPS of service member on the go for distance measurement.